esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ## Challenge: Getting rid of identifying burned in data

-An ultrasound (scraped from the public internet on a creative commons license lisence [here](https://www.flickr.com/photos/jcarter/2461223727).) must be kept at it's existing height and width dimensions.
-You should change the image from RGB to grayscale.
+An ultrasound (taken from the public internet on a creative commons license lisence [here](https://www.flickr.com/photos/jcarter/2461223727).) must be kept at it's existing height and width dimensions.
+You should change the image from RGB to grayscale for your operations.
 It can be opened as follows:

 ```python